maropu/spark-kinesis-sql-asl/README.md

 [![Build Status](https://travis-ci.org/maropu/spark-kinesis-sql-asl.svg?branch=master)](https://travis-ci.org/maropu/spark-kinesis-sql-asl)

-Structured Streaming integration for Amazon Kinesis
+Structured Streaming integration and some utility functions for Amazon Kinesis

 ### How to use